December 15 – Angels from the Realms of Glory

 2. Necessity is the mother of invention.

 Romans 8:28 reflects on the sovereignty of God by saying, “And we know that for those who love God all things work together for good, for those who are called according to His purpose.”
-God is able to take the broken instruments in our lives and work through them to make a beautiful song.
+God is able to take the broken instruments in our lives and work through them to create a beautiful song.

 Silent Night